Anthrax control guideline

 The aims of the meeting will be: to assess the risk to exposed people and to determine whether interventions such as antibiotic prophylaxis and symptom monitoring will be recommended for them, and; to determine if any further public health actions or investigations are required, subject to advice from NSW Police.

 The local PHU may be tasked with managing contacts identified by NSW Police as having been exposed to material that tested positive for anthrax.
-This will involve informing them of the results, counselling them about the risk and, if recommended, arrange for antibiotic prophylaxis and symptom monitoring.
-Contact details for exposed people will be usually be accessed from NSW Police via the State HSFAC and State Public Health Controller.
+In conjunction with a specialist clinical service such as an Infectious Disease Department of the LHD, the PHU will inform contacts of the results, counselling them about the risk and, if recommended, arrange for antibiotic prophylaxis and symptoms monitoring.
+Contact details for exposed people will usually be accessed from NSW Police via the State HSFAC and State Public Health Controller

 7. Additional resources